Hexag158/Hexag158/README.md

 -->
 <b>🔭 I'm Nguyen Minh Nghia, currently studying at Swinburne University of Technology - Vietnam. </b>

-<b>✨ Here are some of the things you'll find on my GitHub page: </b>
+<b>✨ Here are some of the things you may find on my GitHub page: </b>
 - A list of repositories </br>
 - Brief information on projects </br>
 - My contact information </br>